-Although Electrovaya has recorded a net loss in every year since its inception, Revenue less Direct Manufacturing costs has improved by approximately \$1.9 million during the year ending September 30, 2004.
-Electrovaya intends to continue to focus on the most profitable areas of its business and is constantly reviewing the performance for underperforming products.
 In the current and future quarters, the Company expects research and development expenses to increase as it continues to develop its Scribbler tablet PC and mobile computer battery product lines and explore other potential applications for its technology.
-Electrovaya also expects its sales and marketing expenses to increase as it rolls out a marketing programme with an extensive advertising component for the tablet PC.
+Electrovaya also expects its sales and marketing expenses to increase as it rolls out a marketing program with an extensive advertising component for the tablet PC.
 It also expects to grow its research and development expenses as revenues from research and development activities, such as the development of batteries for NASA, increase.

 Although the Company believes that the cash on hand will be sufficient to meet its requirements, financing needs in future periods will depend principally on its ability to generate sales from its products and services and the extent and timing of future acquisitions and joint ventures.
+The Company continues to explore sources of additional capital, monetization of tax losses and other financing arrangements to gain access to additional financing, as required.